breezy-team/breezy/doc/user_manual/building.rst

 will do the same thing.

-By default it uses ``dpkg-buildpackage -uc -us -rfakeroot`` to build the package.
+By default it uses ``debuild`` to build the package.
 If you would prefer to use something else then you can use the ``--builder`` option to control this.
 For instance to build in a pbuilder chroot you can run

 ::